doctest/doctest/doc/markdown/configuration.md

 By default `char*` is being treated as a pointer.
 With this option comparing `char*` pointers will switch to using `strcmp()` for comparisons and when stringified the string will be printed instead of the pointer value.

+Null pointers and mixed comparisons between string literals and `char*` buffers can behave differently than in the default mode; see [issue #707](https://github.com/doctest/doctest/issues/707) for reports and edge cases.

 This should be defined globally.

 ### **`DOCTEST_CONFIG_REQUIRE_STRINGIFICATION_FOR_ALL_USED_TYPES`**